Can Tea Tree Oil Help Manage Rosacea? How To Use It?

 Tea tree oil may cause burning, itching, and scaly skin if not diluted properly or used in higher concentrations.

 Wondering how you can use tea tree oil for rosacea?
 Here are some easy recipes that you can try at home.
 Remember to do a patch test before using tea tree oil to check if you are allergic.
-Rosacea is a chronic inflammatory condition, so consult a dermatologist before using tea tree oil or any other home remedies.
+Rosacea is a chronic inflammatory condition, so consult a dermatologist before using tea tree oil or any other home remedies for rosacea.

 How To Use Tea Tree Oil For Rosacea – 12 Natural Treatments